Susanville, California: Transportation

-The Quincy Railroad no longer serves Susanville on the former Southern Pacific Railroad line since 2004.
-A Union Pacific Railroad caboose has been placed on an intact section of track next to the rail depot.
+The Quincy Railroad stopped serving Susanville on the former Southern Pacific Railroad line in 2004.
+A Union Pacific Railroad caboose is on an intact section of track next to the rail depot.

 Economy

-Two California Department of Corrections and Rehabilitation facilities, High Desert State Prison and California Correctional Center, are in Susanville.
+One California Department of Corrections and Rehabilitation facility, High Desert State Prison, is in Susanville.

 Top employers

 According to Susanville's 2014 Comprehensive Annual Financial Report, the top employers in the city are: